Gaurav-Pande/DataStructures/leetcode/README.md

 # Note: I have added many new problems, but I could not get time to update here at README.
 Look out at the respective directory at the repo for problems.

+### Best way to navigate this repository:

+Since it is a bit difficult to manage and all the questions at one page here at README.md, I think the best way to navigate is visit the folders in this repository, as all the relevant questions are added to the relevant folders with as much discriptive name as I can.
+Once you open any file, at the top you will see the leetcode link to that question.
+That way you can directly jump to that question, solve and come back to see the solution if you need any help.

 ## Strings Easy
 |  #  | Title | Solution | Time | Space |
 | --- | ----- | -------- | ---- | ----- |